 Before you do anything else, you need to stop the water flow to the toilet.
 Look for the small shut-off valve on the wall or floor behind the toilet and turn it clockwise until it stops.
 Next, flush the toilet to drain the tank.
 You’ll want to have a few old towels or a sponge handy to soak up any remaining water at the bottom of the tank.
 This simple prep work prevents a small repair from turning into a big, wet mess.
 Taking a moment to prepare makes the entire process smoother and stress-free.

-Step 2: Check and Adjust the Flapper
+Step 2: Inspect and Adjust the Flapper

 With the tank empty, take a look at the rubber flapper at the bottom.
 This part is supposed to create a tight seal to keep water in the tank until you flush.
 Over time, flappers can warp, crack, or get covered in mineral buildup, which prevents them from sealing properly.
 Gently run your finger along the edge of the flapper and the valve seat it rests on.
 If you feel any bumps or see visible damage like cracks or corrosion, it’s time for a replacement.
 A faulty flapper is one of the most common culprits behind a running toilet, but luckily, it’s an inexpensive and easy part to replace.

-Step 3: Adjust the Float
+Step 3: Set the Correct Float Height

 The float is the part that tells the fill valve when to stop filling the tank.
 If it’s set too high, water will continuously spill into the overflow tube, causing the toilet to run.
 The water level should be about one inch below the top of the overflow tube.
 If you have an older toilet with a ball float on a metal arm, you can gently bend the arm downward to lower the water level.
 For newer toilets with a column-style float, you’ll likely find an adjustment screw or clip that you can turn or slide to lower the float and, in turn, the water level in the tank.

-Step 4: Inspect the Fill Valve
+Step 4: Examine the Fill Valve

 If you’ve checked the flapper and adjusted the float but the toilet is still running, the fill valve might be the problem.
 This is the tall mechanism that refills the tank after a flush.
 Sometimes, debris can get stuck in the valve, preventing it from closing completely.
 You can try cleaning it, but if the valve is old or visibly worn out, it may need to be replaced.
 Replacing a fill valve is a bit more involved than changing a flapper, and if you’re not comfortable with the task, our team is always ready to help with any toilet repair needs you might have.

-Step 5: Check the Flapper Chain
+Step 5: Fix the Flapper Chain Length

 The small chain connecting the flush lever to the flapper can also cause issues.
 If the chain is too short, it will pull on the flapper, preventing it from creating a proper seal.
 If it’s too long, it can get caught underneath the flapper, with the same result.
 The chain should have just a little bit of slack when the flapper is closed, about half an inch.
 You can easily adjust the length by moving the clip to a different link on the chain.
 This is a quick adjustment that can make a huge difference and instantly solve your running toilet problem.

-A Few Quick Safety Tips
+Quick Safety Tips for Your Repair

 Before you begin any work, always remember to turn off the water supply valve behind the toilet.
 After the water is off, flush the toilet to empty the tank completely.
 This ensures you won’t have any unexpected gushes of water while you’re working.
 It’s also a good idea to place a few old towels on the floor around the base of the toilet just in case of any drips or spills.
 If a simple fix turns into a bigger problem, don’t hesitate to call for emergency plumbing services to prevent water damage.